rancher/rke2-docs/docs/install/private_registry.md

      "^rancher/(.*)": "mirrorproject/rancher-images/$1"
 ```

+Note that when using mirrors and rewrites, images will still be stored under the original name.
+For example, `crictl image ls` will show `docker.io/rancher/rke2-runtime:v1.30.1-rke2r1` as available on the node, even if the image was pulled from a mirror with a different name.

 ### Configs

 The configs section defines the TLS and credential configuration for each mirror.
 For each mirror you can define `auth` and/or `tls`.

-The TLS part consists of:
+The `tls` part consists of:

 Directive | Description
 ----------|------------